guptagarima2301/online-meet-app/README.md

 ## VIEW THE SCREENSHOTS OF THE WEB APP HERE:

-## Enter any number here as the room code
+## Enter any number here as the room code:

 ![Screenshot 2024-08-16 130504](https://github.com/user-attachments/assets/de203be0-3f31-41be-86ba-e21937bdb2dd)

-## join the room with your audio and video enabled
+## Join the room with your audio and video enabled and share the meet link as well:

 ![Screenshot 2024-08-16 130545](https://github.com/user-attachments/assets/cd9d2497-9a90-4e07-a6f2-4cb139ceff4e)